gvwilson/teachtogether.tech/_chapters_en/process.md

 [[Mart2017](#CITE)] specifies eight dimensions along which lessons can be
 evaluated:

-- **Closed vs. open:**
+Closed vs. open:
-  is there a well-defined path and endpoint, or are learners exploring?
+: is there a well-defined path and endpoint, or are learners exploring?

-- **Cultural relevance:**
+Cultural relevance:
-  how well is the task connected to things they do outside class?
+: how well is the task connected to things they do outside class?

-- **Recognition:**
+Recognition:
-  how easily can the learner share the product of their work?
+: how easily can the learner share the product of their work?

-- **Space to play:**
+Space to play:
-  seems to overlap closed vs. open
+: seems to overlap closed vs. open

-- **Driver shift:**
+Driver shift:
-  how often are learners in control of the learning experience (tight cycles of "see then do" score highly)
+: how often are learners in control of the learning experience (tight cycles of "see then do" score highly)

-- **Risk reward:**
+Risk reward:
-  to what extent is taking risks rewarded or recognized?
+: to what extent is taking risks rewarded or recognized?

-- **Grouping:**
+Grouping:
-  is learning individual, in pairs, or in larger groups?
+: is learning individual, in pairs, or in larger groups?

-- **Session shape:**
+Session shape:
-  theater-style classroom, dinner seating, free space, public space, etc.
+: theater-style classroom, dinner seating, free space, public space, etc.

 Working with a partner, go through a set of lessons you have recently